brian-n-uva/CS-3102-Final-Project/README.md

 ```
 in any terminal.

+## Demo
+![circuit_cli_demo](https://user-images.githubusercontent.com/89867645/144786359-0cab101f-112e-49b2-8b83-4b2c94e8107a.gif)
+Demo was done performing the instructions in usage.

 ## Notes On Implementation
 To validate correct answers, the logic of the circuit is performed with given input using AON!

-## Demo
-![circuit_cli_demo](https://user-images.githubusercontent.com/89867645/144786359-0cab101f-112e-49b2-8b83-4b2c94e8107a.gif)